The Best Websites for Selling Your Art Online, According to Traffic

 Another option is paying for a pre-built website that lets you display your art online without worrying about the code.

-There are also a lot of online galleries which will sell your artwork online for either a monthly fee or sales commission, and display your art alongside thousands or tens of thousands of other artists.
+The more common options out there are internet galleries which will sell your artwork online for either a monthly fee or sales commission, and display your art alongside thousands or tens of thousands of other artists.

 Before you plunge into this exciting new art marketplace, however, you might want to consider the number of visitors and potential art buyers that each website gets per month, and to make things easier for you, I’ve put together some traffic statistics comparing five of the best art-selling websites online today.